nathan-cool/Tic-Tac-Toe/README.md

 ## User Feedback
 - User testing was conducted to refine gameplay and UI/UX.
+- User testing used to find bugs etc

 # Deployment

-Steps for deploying the project on GitHub Pages:
+- Steps for deploying the project on GitHub Pages:
 1. Access the repository on GitHub.
 2. Navigate to "Settings" and locate the "GitHub Pages" section.
 3. Select the main branch as the source and save the changes.